akbertram/genbench/README.md

 genbench
 =======

-GenBench: Realworld Genomics Benchmarks for R, forked from and inspired by <a href= "https://github.com/hannesmuehleisen/genbase">GenBase</a>.
+GenBench: Realworld Genomics Benchmarks for R, forked from <a href= "https://github.com/hannesmuehleisen/genbase">GenBase</a> and inspired by [the original GenBase](https://github.com/mitdbg/genbase).

 Why do we need a new benchmark: